Interview with Maja Filipceva, AmCham President, Head of Tax and Outsourcing Grant Thornton for Kapital Magazine

 The first topic is digital transformation.
 In order to ensure the development of the economy, the topic of automation and digital transformation must be accelerated.
 Taking into account the rapid changes that are taking place in this area, our society must first create the preconditions that will lead to the process of automation to enable smooth use of digital technologies and data in all business operations.

 Let me share with you a few simple examples that companies are currently facing.
-The option for electronic invoice is provided by the Law on VAT from 2018, however, the legislator did not further adopt appropriate regulations that will allow companies to fully implement.
+The option for an electronic invoice is provided by the Law on VAT from 2018, however, the legislator did not further adopt appropriate regulations that will allow companies to fully implement.
 Another example is the organization of Assembly through two-way audio and video live communication.

 Although the Law on Trade Companies envisions this as a possibility, still, there is an absence of bylaws that enables full implementation.
 Therefore, companies are faced with uncertainty in their implementation and do not dare to organize their Assemblies in this way.

-The second topic is the Law on Labor Relations and the need of modernization.
+The second topic is the Law on Labor Relations and the need for modernization.
 Yes, some of the changes that will have to be covered by the Labor Law are related to the digital transformation and the changes in the way of working, but it should also be liberalized in the part of employment and dismissals in a manner that opening of new jobs will be stimulated and investment in human capital will be encouraged as well.
 Let us not forget at this point the changes that will result from the announced change – Sunday to be a non-working day – which will have serious implications, especially in event of immediate application.

 In addition to these two initiatives, we are also working on issues related to free trade agreements, the PEM – Convention, preferential rules of origin of goods, customs tariffs.
 At the moment, the most pressing issue is Brexit and the free trade agreement with the United Kingdom due to the negative effects on foreign trade with both the United Kingdom and the EU, which will arise from the incomplete resolution of the issue before 1.1.2021.